A Safe and Spooktacular Halloween

 Adorning Your Little Ghouls

-- Choose a light-colored costume because these are easily seen at night.
-Add reflective tape or glow-in-the-dark tape to the front and back of the costume and to the trick-or-treat bag.
+- Choose a light-colored costume that's easily seen at night.
+Add reflective tape or glow-in-the-dark tape to the front and back and to the trick-or-treat bag.

-- Only buy a costume that is labeled "flame-retardant."
+- Only buy a costume labeled "flame-retardant."
 This means the material won't burn.
-If you are making your own costume, use nylon or polyester materials, which are flame-retardant.
+If you make your own costume, use nylon or polyester materials, which are flame-retardant.

 - Make sure wigs and beards don't cover your kids' eyes, noses, or mouths.

-- Avoid colored or decorative contact lenses, unless they have been prescribed by an eye doctor for your child.
+- Avoid colored or decorative contact lenses, unless they're prescribed by an eye doctor for your child.

 - Put a nametag — with your phone number — on your children's costumes.

-- Avoid oversized and high-heeled shoes that could cause kids to trip.
-Make sure the rest of the costume fits well, too, which can help prevent trips and falls.
+- To prevent falls, avoid oversized and high-heeled shoes.
+Make sure the rest of the costume fits well too.

 - Make sure that any props your kids carry, such as wands or swords, are short and flexible.